juba97/CSharp/README.md

 ```

-# Committing changes in git and pushing to a github repository
+# Committing changes in git and pushing to a Github repository
 FirstCommand:
 ```sh
 $ ls